A note on discrete Borg-type theorems: Further Generalizations

 \section{Further Generalizations}

-In the last section we have considered the one dimensional discrete Schr$\ddot{\mbox{o}}$dinger operator with periodic potential and constant coefficients.
-In this section we will generalize the results to one dimensional discrete Schr$\ddot{\mbox{o}}$dinger operator with periodic potential and variable coefficients.
-We also generalize the same results to a class of block Laurent operators.
+In this section we consider the one dimensional discrete Schr$\ddot{\mbox{o}}$dinger operator with periodic potential and variable coefficients.
+We generalize the results obtained in the last section to such operators and to a much general class of block Laurent operators.